 Any business out there that takes the continuous improvement toolbox and seeks to apply it will fail where other factors such as mindset, behaviors and organizational culture are not considered.

 Continuous improvement is not about the end destination.
-It is not a one off project which simply ends.
-Instead, it is a process which is ever-flowing, an infinity loop where improvements are defined, measured, actioned, improved and then repeated.
+It is not a one-off project which ends.
+Instead, it is an infinity loop where improvements are defined, measured, actioned, improved, and then repeated.

 Continue learning about continuous improvement